 Horn AR, Taljaard M, Weijer C. An ethical analysis of the SUPPORT study: addressing challenges posed by a randomized controlled trial comparing standard treatments used in medical practice.
 Canadian Bioethics Society.
 Toronto, ON.
 May 27, 2016.

 Horn AR, Taljaard M, Weijer C. An ethical analysis of the SUPPORT study: addressing challenges posed by a randomized controlled trial comparing standard treatments used in medical practice.
 Society for Clinical Trials.
-Montreal, QC.
-May 17, 2016.
+Montreal, CA. May 17, 2016.

 Ariella Binik (Ethox Center, University of Oxford)